how WordPress websites get hacked

 The best way to choose a secure theme is by looking on WordPress.org.
 There, you can browse theme reviews, check how many installations a theme has had, and see when the theme was last updated – all good indications of security.

-You may also want to ask your WordPress agency for theme recommendations that will meet your particular website and organisation’s needs.
+You may also want to ask your WordPress agency for theme recommendations and maybe even support with WordPress design development that will meet your particular website and organisation’s needs.

 Keeping WordPress up-to-date is another important security measure.
 WordPress software updates are made regularly to optimise performance and patch any security issues as they are discovered.